 Why monitor the bison?

 The Kaibab Plateau bison herd, that migrated onto the North Rim of Grand Canyon National Park from House Rock Valley, has adapted to various habitats; grazing and wallowing in park meadows, stampeding through dense forests, wintering along the rim of the canyon, and occasionally venturing below the Kaibab limestone in the canyon.
 Concerns of ecological impacts and effects to archeological sites have increased over the years as these bison have begun to congregate around natural water sources and change their migration behaviors to stay within park boundaries for longer periods throughout the year.
 Park researchers and collaborators have been monitoring the impacts of this herd on the natural and cultural resources of the North Rim and are establishing a feasible reduction plan.

 What do the studies show?

 Population Size and Migration:

-Aerial surveys with collaborating agencies have shown that this herd is steadily increasing and is currently estimated at a size of 400-600 animals, which has the potential to grow to an estimated 1,200-1,500 individuals within the next 10 years.
+Aerial surveys with collaborating agencies have shown that this herd is steadily increasing and is currently estimated at a size of approximately 216 animals.
 GPS tracking of individual bison shows that the herd has not returned to House Rock Valley since 2009, staying almost entirely within park boundaries.
-In 2017 Arizona introduced a new herd of bison to House Rock Valley.
+In 2017, Arizona introduced a new herd of bison to House Rock Valley.
 To separate these two distinct and physically separated herds the herd that resides primarily in Grand Canyon National park is now referred to as the Kaibab Plateau bison herd.